xamevou/SatoshiSecretMessage/README.md

 #  README for SatoshiSecretMessage.py

-Satoshi Nakamoto secret phrase is hidden in a field in the only transaction in the Genesis	block.
+Satoshi Nakamoto`s secret phrase is hidden in a field in the only transaction in the Genesis	block.
 This script gets the relevant field and shows it in a readable form.